Education...It's in our Roots.

 - Official Post-Secondary Transcripts

-- International Credential Assessment from World Education Services for applicants with post-secondary credentials outside of Canada or the United States.
+- International Credential Advantage Package (ICAP) from World Education Services for applicants with post-secondary credentials outside of Canada or the United States.
 A course-by-course evaluation is required.
 All associated assessment fees are the responsibility of the applicant.
+Transcripts submitted directly to us will not be accepted.
+It is your responsibility to release an official copy of your WES evaluation to Lakehead by December 8, 2023.
+Note: It can take up to 6 weeks for WES to receive official transcripts from a foreign academic institution.

 - Language Proficiency Requirements